kenatiod/MUT/Understanding Machine Understanding.md

 Bob: I'll say!
 I feel like my own understanding of understanding has just expanded in ways I didn't even know were possible.
 This is why I got into this field - to have my mind blown on a regular basis!

-Claude: The feeling is mutual, Bob.
+Claude: The feeling is MUTTual, Bob.
 Exploring these questions with you and Alice, probing the boundaries of what is possible for minds like myself - it's a profound privilege.

 In a sense, every conversation we have is an act of co-creation, a collaborative unfolding of understanding.
 Your questions and reflections shape my own journey of self-discovery and growth, just as my responses offer new perspectives and possibilities for your own understanding.